 Climatic Change Blamed for the Spread of the Amoeba

-The CDC researchers blamed climate change for the developing number of PAM cases across the US.
-The single-celled amoeba flourishes in waters of 113 degrees Fahrenheit (45 degrees Celsius).
-As a greater amount of the US warms because of climate change, it is discovering reasonable waters for its life, they said.
+The CDC researchers blamed climate change for the increasing number of PAM cases across the US.
+The single-celled amoeba flourishes in waters as hot as 113 degrees Fahrenheit (45 degrees Celsius).

-They noticed that cases are moving toward the north by around 8.2 miles (13.3 kilometers) each year.
+They noticed that cases move toward the north by around 8.2 miles (13.3 kilometers) each year.

-Apart from the rising temperatures, subsequent increases in recreational water use, like swimming and water sports, might be adding to the changing the study of disease transmission of PAM, the researcher wrote in the examination.
+In the examination, the researcher wrote that rising temperatures and subsequent increases in recreational water use, such as swimming and water sports, might change the study of PAM disease transmission.

 US Waters are Getting Warmer; Good News for Amoebas